xtream1101/scraperx/README.md

     file_template: test_output/{scraper_name}/{id}_source.html  # Optional, if not set then a file name must be passed in when saving

   dispatch:
     limit: 5  # Default None.
 Max number of tasks to dispatch.
-Do not set to run all tasks
+If not set, all tasks will run
     service:
       # This is where both the download and extractor services will run
       name: local  # (local, sns) Default: local